Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 - Ken’s Sweet Vidalia Onion – Slightly sweet with a soft, mellow taste.

-- Field & Farmer Lemon Garlic Basil – Fresh and zesty with plant-based ingredients.
+- Badia Lemon Garlic Basil – Fresh and zesty with plant-based ingredients.

 Amazon’s Best Low Sodium Dressings